 If a fly never emerges, it won't bother anyone.
 By comparison, applying spray to a horse only discourages flies from landing on that horse, but does little to control the fly population.

 For 27 years, Spalding Labs has supplied Fly Predators to horse owners nationwide.
 Over 80% renew the next year, so you know they work.

-This insecticide-free trap features a break-resistant, reusable jar which holds up to 20,000 files.
-The Patented formula contains three feeding attractants plus a fly sex pheromone that files can't resist.
+This insecticide-free trap features a break-resistant, reusable jar which holds up to 20,000 flies.
+The Patented formula contains three feeding attractants plus a fly sex pheromone that flies can't resist.
 For outdoor use only.
 Each 2-quart trap comes with one 15 ml tube of attractant.
 Fly Attractant also sold separately in a two-pack.